JaganKaartik/Shrynk-Flask-App/README.md

 ![dash](https://github.com/JaganKaartik/Shrynk/blob/master/images/dashboard.png)

 **Note: This is a rudimentary implementation of a url shrinking API.
-This wasn't made thinking about sys-design concepts.**
+No sys-design concepts/factors were considered while making.**